durban/choam/README.md

     - for secure random number generation, either the `Windows-PRNG` or (`/dev/random` and `/dev/urandom`) need to be available
   - Scala.js:
-    - works, but not really useful (we assume no multithreading)
+    - works, but not really interesting (we assume no multithreading)
-    - provided to ease cross-compiling
+    - provided to make cross-compiling easier for projects which use CHOAM
     - for secure random number generation, a `java.security.SecureRandom` implementation needs to be available (see [here](https://github.com/scala-js/scala-js-java-securerandom))
 - Scala versions: cross-compiled for 2.13 and 3.3